Thyroid Surgery

 Scar, 2 weeks after a total thyroidectomy with central neck lymph nodes (level 6 and 7) dissection for papillary thyroid carcinoma.

-Gigantic thyroid gland that was removed in 42-year-old female (picture below).
-The gland was extending inside of her left chest cavity for about 4 -5 inches.
-It was almost completely inside of her left chest cavity, and was not noticeable on the direct neck examination but only had being seen on CT scan.
+Gigantic thyroid gland that was removed in a 42-year-old female (picture below).
+The gland was extending inside her left chest cavity for about 4 -5 inches.
+It was almost completely inside of her left chest cavity, and was not noticeable on the direct neck examination, but could only be seen on the CT scan.
 It was completely removed through the neck incision without splitting her chest bone (sternum)

 Scar, 2 weeks after a total thyroidectomy in the patient mentioned above.
-The patient had only a neck incision for the removal of this gigantic thyroid gland that has extended inside of the her chest cavity for about 4 -5 inches on the left.
+The patient had only a neck incision for the removal of this gigantic thyroid gland that had extended inside her chest cavity for about 4 -5 inches on the left.
 It was completely removed through the neck incision without splitting her chest bone (sternum)

 Scar, 7 years after total thyroidectomy for Graves' disease.